nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 `archive data\file_name.txt`<br>

 If the file is located at C:\Users\Desktop\App, the archived file will be saved to  C:\Users\Desktop\App\data\file_name.txt.

+## 3.11.
+Recall : `recall`
+Recalls the most recent exercise with the specified name.

+Format: `recall NAME`
+- the name is case-sensitive. e.g. Push up will not match push up.

+Example:
+- `recall run` finds the most recent exercise with the name "run".

 ---
 ## 3.12.
 FAQ